ibmccmpl/paiv-custom-models/README.md

-# PowerAI Vision / IBM Visual Insights - Custom Models
+# IBM Visual Insights - Custom Models

-This repository has been moved to https://github.com/IBMSystemsCenterMontpellier/visual-insights-custom-models.
+This repository has been moved to https://github.com/IBM/visual-insights-custom-models.